-WHY ATVS ARE NOT STREET LEGAL IN WISCONSIN
+ARe ATVS STREET LEGAL IN WISCONSIN?

 PENALTIES FOR VIOLATING WISCONSIN ATV LAWS

 When driving an ATV in Wisconsin you must always be sure to operate within the rules to avoid fines, jail and/or injury.
 If you are found operating in violation of the law, a Conservation Warden, state patrol officer, county sheriff or municipal peace officer may enforce the law.
 Fines for violating ATV laws in Wisconsin can be anywhere from $150 to $2,000.
 Furthermore, you can serve up to 1 year in prison.